matrixxx-dev/matrixxx-initrd-build/README.md

 - dir:
   **[01-scripts-build-initrd-busybox](#build-initrd-busybox)**
   - contains the scripts for busybox build

-> [!CAUTION]
-> The copilation of busybox does not work with any kernel!

 - dir:
   **[02-scripts-build-initrd](#build-initrd)**
   - contains the scripts for initrd (resp. initramfs) build